OpenCollarTeam/opencollarteam.github.io/index.md

 # OPEN COLLAR V 7.4 !

-Dateline March 21, 2020.
+Dateline 8 April, 2020.
-OpenCollar V 7.4 Release Candidate 3 is out in OpenCollar and OpenCollar R&D!
-Release notes soon.
-You can also get an updaterat the [OpenCollar Theater](http://maps.secondlife.com/secondlife/KBar%20West/23/97/1001)!
+OpenCollar V 7.4 is due for release.
+You can see the [Release Notes](https://opencollar.cc/ReleaseNotes) here !
 ## New in OpenCollar V 7.4:
 - Included, integrated HUD relay.
 - Many changes in RLV to make adding and removing items and outfits easier than ever !